w3f/polkadot-spec/docs/chapter-anv.md

 - ${w}$ is a unsigned 32-bit integer indicating the watermark which specifies the relay chain block number up to which all inbound horizontal messages have been processed.

-### 8.3.2.
-Runtime Compression {#sect-runtime-compression}
+### -sec-num- Runtime Compression {#sect-runtime-compression}

 |     |                                            |
 |-----|--------------------------------------------|
 |     | Runtime compression is not documented yet. |

-## 8.4.
-Availability {#sect-availability}
+## -sec-num- Availability {#sect-availability}

-### 8.4.1.
-Availability Votes {#sect-availability-votes}
+### -sec-num- Availability Votes {#sect-availability-votes}

 The Polkadot validator must issue a bitfield ([Definition -def-num-ref-](chapter-anv#defn-bitfield-array)) which indicates votes for the availability of candidates.
 Issued bitfields can be used by the validator and other peers to determine which backed candidates meet the 2/3+ availability quorum.

-Candidates are inserted into the relay chain in form of parachain inherent data ([Section 8.2.2](chapter-anv#sect-candidate-inclusion)) by a block author.
-A validator can retrieve that data by calling the appropriate Runtime API entry ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)), then create a bitfield indicating for which candidate the validator has availability data stored and broadcast it to the network ([Definition -def-num-ref-](chapter-anv#net-msg-bitfield-dist-msg)).
+Candidates are inserted into the relay chain in form of parachain inherent data ([Section -sec-num-ref-](chapter-anv#sect-candidate-inclusion)) by a block author.
+A validator can retrieve that data by calling the appropriate Runtime API entry ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)), then create a bitfield indicating for which candidate the validator has availability data stored and broadcast it to the network ([Definition -def-num-ref-](chapter-anv#net-msg-bitfield-dist-msg)).
 When sending the bitfield distrubtion message, the validator must ensure ${B}_{{h}}$ is set approriately, therefore clarifying to which state the bitfield is referring to, given that candidates can vary based on the chain fork.

-Missing availability data of candidates must be recovered by the validator as described in [Section 8.4.2](chapter-anv#sect-candidate-recovery).
+Missing availability data of candidates must be recovered by the validator as described in [Section -sec-num-ref-](chapter-anv#sect-candidate-recovery).
 If previously issued bitfields are no longer accurate, i.e. the availability data has been recovered or the candidate of an availability core has changed, the validator must create a new bitfield and broadcast it to the network.
 Candidates must be kept available by validators for a specific amount of time.
 If a candidate does not receive any backing, validators should keep it available for about one hour, in case the state of backing does change.
-Backed and even approved candidates ([Section 8.5](chapter-anv#sect-approval-voting)) must be kept by validators for about 25 hours, since disputes ([Section 8.6](chapter-anv#sect-disputes)) can occur and the candidate needs to be checked again.
+Backed and even approved candidates ([Section -sec-num-ref-](chapter-anv#sect-approval-voting)) must be kept by validators for about 25 hours, since disputes ([Section -sec-num-ref-](chapter-anv#sect-disputes)) can occur and the candidate needs to be checked again.

 The validator issues availability votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-collator-protocol-message)).

-### 8.4.2.
-Candidate Recovery {#sect-candidate-recovery}
+### -sec-num- Candidate Recovery {#sect-candidate-recovery}

-The availability distribution of the Polkadot validator must be able to recover parachain candidates that the validator is assigned to, in order to determine whether the candidate should be backed ([Section 8.2](chapter-anv#sect-candidate-backing)) respectively whether the candidate should be approved ([Section 8.5](chapter-anv#sect-approval-voting)).
+The availability distribution of the Polkadot validator must be able to recover parachain candidates that the validator is assigned to, in order to determine whether the candidate should be backed ([Section -sec-num-ref-](chapter-anv#sect-candidate-backing)) respectively whether the candidate should be approved ([Section -sec-num-ref-](chapter-anv#sect-approval-voting)).
 Additionally, peers can send availability requests as defined in [Definition -def-num-ref-](chapter-anv#net-msg-chunk-fetching-request) and [Definition -def-num-ref-](chapter-anv#net-msg-available-data-request) to the validator, which the validator should be able to respond to.

-Candidates are recovered by sending requests for specific indices of erasure encoded chunks ([Section A.4.1](id-cryptography-encoding#sect-erasure-encoding)).
-A validator should request chunks by picking peers randomly and must recover at least ${f}+{1}$ chunks, where ${n}={3}{f}+{k}$ and ${k}\in{\left\lbrace{1},{2},{3}\right\rbrace}$. ${n}$ is the number of validators as specified in the session info, which can be fetched by the Runtime API as described in [Section C.9.11](chap-runtime-api#sect-rt-api-session-info).
+Candidates are recovered by sending requests for specific indices of erasure encoded chunks ([Section -sec-num-ref-](id-cryptography-encoding#sect-erasure-encoding)).
+A validator should request chunks by picking peers randomly and must recover at least ${f}+{1}$ chunks, where ${n}={3}{f}+{k}$ and ${k}\in{\left\lbrace{1},{2},{3}\right\rbrace}$. ${n}$ is the number of validators as specified in the session info, which can be fetched by the Runtime API as described in [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-session-info).

-## 8.5.
-Approval Voting {#sect-approval-voting}
+## -sec-num- Approval Voting {#sect-approval-voting}

 The approval voting process ensures that only valid parachain blocks are finalized on the relay chain.
-After *backable* parachain candidates were submitted to the relay chain ([Section 8.2.2](chapter-anv#sect-candidate-inclusion)), which can be retrieved via the Runtime API ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)), validators need to determine their assignments for each parachain and issue approvals for valid candidates, respectively disputes for invalid candidates.
+After *backable* parachain candidates were submitted to the relay chain ([Section -sec-num-ref-](chapter-anv#sect-candidate-inclusion)), which can be retrieved via the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)), validators need to determine their assignments for each parachain and issue approvals for valid candidates, respectively disputes for invalid candidates.
 Since it cannot be expected that each validator verifies every single parachain candidate, this mechanism ensures that enough honest validators are selected to verify parachain candidates in order prevent the finalization of invalid blocks.
 If an honest validator detects an invalid block which was approved by one or more validators, the honest validator must issue a disputes which wil cause escalations, resulting in consequences for all malicious parties, i.e. slashing.
-This mechanism is described more in [Section 8.5.1](chapter-anv#sect-availability-assignment-criteria).
+This mechanism is described more in [Section -sec-num-ref-](chapter-anv#sect-availability-assignment-criteria).

-### 8.5.1.
-Assignment Criteria {#sect-availability-assignment-criteria}
+### -sec-num- Assignment Criteria {#sect-availability-assignment-criteria}

 Validators determine their assignment based on a VRF mechanism, similar to the BABE consensus mechanism.
 First, validators generate an availability core VRF assignment ([Definition -def-num-ref-](chapter-anv#defn-availability-core-vrf-assignment)), which indicates which availability core a validator is assigned to.
 Then a delayed availability core VRF assignment is generated which indicates at what point a validator should start the approval process.
-The delays are based on “tranches” ([Section 8.5.2](chapter-anv#sect-tranches)).
+The delays are based on “tranches” ([Section -sec-num-ref-](chapter-anv#sect-tranches)).

 An assigned validator never broadcasts their assignment until relevant.
 Once the assigned validator is ready to check a candidate, the validator broadcasts their assignment by issuing an approval distribution message ([Definition -def-num-ref-](chapter-anv#net-msg-approval-distribution)), where ${M}$ is of variant *0*.
 Other assigned validators that receive that network message must keep track of if, expecting an approval vote following shortly after.
-Assigned validators can retrieve the candidate by using the availability recovery ([Section 8.4.2](chapter-anv#sect-candidate-recovery)) and then validate the candidate ([Section 8.3](chapter-anv#sect-candidate-validation)).
+Assigned validators can retrieve the candidate by using the availability recovery ([Section -sec-num-ref-](chapter-anv#sect-candidate-recovery)) and then validate the candidate ([Section -sec-num-ref-](chapter-anv#sect-candidate-validation)).

-The validator issues approval votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) respectively disputes ([Section 8.6](chapter-anv#sect-disputes)).
+The validator issues approval votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) respectively disputes ([Section -sec-num-ref-](chapter-anv#sect-disputes)).

-### 8.5.2.
-Tranches {#sect-tranches}
+### -sec-num- Tranches {#sect-tranches}

 Validators use a subjective, tick-based system to determine when the approval process should start.
-A validator starts the tick-based system when a new availability core candidates have been proposed, which can be retrieved via the Runtime API ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)) , and increments the tick every *500 milliseconds*.
+A validator starts the tick-based system when a new availability core candidates have been proposed, which can be retrieved via the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)) , and increments the tick every *500 milliseconds*.
 Each tick/increment is referred to as a “tranche”, represented as an integer, starting at *0*.

-As described in [Section 8.5.1](chapter-anv#sect-availability-assignment-criteria), the validator first executes the VRF mechanism to determine which parachains (availability cores) the validator is assigned to, then an additional VRF mechanism for each assigned parachain to determine the *delayed assignment*.
+As described in [Section -sec-num-ref-](chapter-anv#sect-availability-assignment-criteria), the validator first executes the VRF mechanism to determine which parachains (availability cores) the validator is assigned to, then an additional VRF mechanism for each assigned parachain to determine the *delayed assignment*.
 The delayed assignment indicates the tranche at which the validator should start the approval process.
 A tranche of value *0* implies that the assignment should be started immediately, while later assignees of later tranches wait until it’s their term to issue assignments, determined by their subjective, tick-based system.

 Validators are required to track broadcasted assignments by other validators assigned to the same parachain, including verifying the VRF output.
-Once a valid assignment from a peer was received, the validator must wait for the following approval vote within a certain period as described in [Section C.9.11](chap-runtime-api#sect-rt-api-session-info) by orienting itself on its local, tick-based system.
+Once a valid assignment from a peer was received, the validator must wait for the following approval vote within a certain period as described in [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-session-info) by orienting itself on its local, tick-based system.
 If the waiting time after a broadcasted assignment exceeds the specified period, the validator interprets this behavior as a “no-show”, indicating that more validators should commit on their tranche until enough approval votes have been collected.

-If enough approval votes have been collected as described in [Section C.9.11](chap-runtime-api#sect-rt-api-session-info), then assignees of later tranches do not have to start the approval process.
+If enough approval votes have been collected as described in [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-session-info), then assignees of later tranches do not have to start the approval process.
 Therefore, this tranche system serves as a mechanism to ensure that enough candidate approvals from a random set of validators are created without requiring all assigned validators to check the candidate.

 ###### Definition -def-num- Relay VRF Story {#defn-relay-vrf-story}